Best Things to Do in Santorini: Fira, Oia, Akrotiri & Kamari

 8. Excursions

 The spectacular archipelago features an active volcanic island, Néa Kaméni, in the centre of the caldera, located next to the old Palía Kaméni.
-Visitors come to Santorini from near and far to visit the enticing island appearing on a large proportion of the postcards sold throughout Greece – either flying in or visiting during a cruise as part of the cruise itinerary.
-The cruise ships line up in the caldera, while the passengers explore the whitewashed villages Fira/Thíra, Oia, and Imerovigli on the caldera rim, as well as the ancient settlement Akrotiri, discover the island wine culture, enjoy Kamari Beach, and marvel at the volcanic geology.
+Visitors come to Santorini from near and far to visit the enticing island appearing on most of the postcards sold throughout Greece – either flying in or visiting during a cruise as part of the cruise itinerary.
+The cruise ships line up in the caldera while the passengers explore the whitewashed villages of Fira/Thíra, Oia, and Imerovigli on the caldera rim, as well as the ancient settlement Akrotiri, discover the island’s wine culture, enjoy Kamari Beach, and marvel at the volcanic geology.

 Photo: Travel In Culture